michaelwfc/csapp/docs/Chapter 12 Concurrent Programming.md

 - If s is zero, Blocking When s Is Zero
   - If s is zero, this means no resources are available.
   - The thread does not spin in a loop—it is `suspended (blocked)`, meaning it is put to sleep by the operating system.
-  - The thread will remain suspended until some other thread performs a V operation on s (i.e., releases a resource), which will eventually wake up one blocked thread.
+  - The thread will remain suspended until some other thread performs a `V operation` on s (i.e., releases a resource), which will eventually wake up one blocked thread.
   - After restarting,the thread will then again do the P operation atomically decrements s and returns control to the caller.

 ##### Atomicity:

-- `Test` and `decrement` operations occur atomically (`indivisibly`), that are steps in P(s) are performed as an atomic operation, meaning the thread checks s and decrements it in one indivisible step. o
+- `Test` and `decrement` operations occur atomically (`indivisibly`), that are steps in P(s) are performed as an atomic operation, meaning the thread checks s and decrements it in one indivisible step.
 - This avoids race conditions where multiple threads might check the value at the same time.

 #### The V (Signal) Operation: V(s)